 Events related to Indigenous rights and culture.

-Please forward this to others you think would be interested to know.
+Please foward this to others you think would be interested to know.

 Coming Events – join us

 from 5.30 pm Friday 24 April on top of Mt Ainslie

 Meeting at the top of the mountain at sunset to light peace lanterns, welcome to country, community singing, an offering poetry, ‘Spirit Songs for Anzac Eve’ led by A Chorus of Women and a ceremonial smoking at the entrance to the mountain path.

 Walking into darkness

 departing 6.15 pm from on top of Mt Ainslie

 Walkers begin their lantern-lit procession down the mountain track.
 The walk is shared as a meditative walk and the metaphor is of each of us carrying a light down into the darkness of grief.
 Not for everyone, only the sure footed.
 Candle lit lanterns provided.
 At the end of the path, walkers will pause in Remembrance Park and gather in some community singing before proceeding into the Australian War Memorial precinct.